LudvigOlsen/cvms/README.md

 R package: Cross-validating gaussian and binomial regression models.

-By Ludvig R. Olsen and Benjamin Zachariae,
+By Ludvig R. Olsen and Benjamin Zachariae.
-Cognitive Science, Aarhus University.
 Started in Oct.
 2016

 Contact at: <r-pkgs@ludvigolsen.dk>